 (Perilla frutescens var. frutescens)

-Synonyms of Perilla frutescens (3) (Updated on 3-14-21): Ocimum frutescens L., Perilla ocymoides L., Perilla urticifolia Salisb.
+Synonyms of Perilla frutescens (3) (Updated on 5-19-21 from Plants of the World Online): Ocimum frutescens L., Perilla ocymoides L., Perilla urticifolia Salisb.

 Perilla frutescens (L.) Britton is the correct and accepted scientific name for the Beefsteak Plant.
 It was named and described ad such by Nathaniel Lord Britton in Memoirs of the Torrey Botanical Club in 1894.
 It was first named Ocimum frutescens by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 Accepted infraspecific names (3): Perilla frutescens var. crispa (Thunb.)
 H.Deane, Perilla frutescens var. frutescens (autonym), Perilla frutescens var. hirtella (Nakai) Makino.
-When infraspecific taxon are named, a “type-specimen” is automatically generated (autonym) whose description is closest to the (original) species.
+When infraspecific taxon are named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
 I am not sure how the species and type-specimen can have different synonyms…

 The genus, Perilla L., was named and described as such by Carl von Linnaeus in the sixth edition of Species Plantarum in 1764.

 The above distribution map for Perilla frutescens is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
-The map on the USDA Plants Database for North America also includes the state of Washington.
+The map on the USDA Plants Database for the United States and Canada also includes the state of Washington.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH BETTER ID.